Five Steps to Take before Getting a Prosthetic Limb

 Start a Healthy Lifestyle

 The healthier your body is, the faster it will heal and the easier you will be able to adjust to your new prosthetic limb.
-Start cutting unhealthy foods and drinks out of your diet and stay as active as possible, even before your surgery.
-Start a program to quit smoking, since smoking can cause dangerous complications during and after your surgery.
+Cutting unhealthy foods and drinks out of your diet and staying as active as possible, even before your surgery is important.
+If you smoke, start a program to quit, since smoking can cause dangerous complications during and after your surgery.

 Reduce Swelling

 After your surgery, you will experience a great deal of swelling in your residual limb.
 Your doctor will teach you how to apply an elastic sock or bandage to the area, which will help reduce this swelling by increasing circulation.
-Until the swelling subsides, you won’t be able to be fitted for prosthetics in Memphis, TN.
+Once the swelling subsides, the initial fitting process would begin with your local prosthetist at one of our convenient patient locations throughout Tennessee and Southaven, MS.

 Wait for Healing